PEXANE2/azure-docs.tr-tr/articles/media-services/previous/media-services-azure-media-clipper-localization.md

 }
 ```

-Örneğin, aşağıdaki örnek yerelleştirilmiş İngilizce dizeleri tanımlar:
+Örneğin, aşağıdaki örnek yerelleştirilmiş Ingilizce dizeleri tanımlar:

 ```javascript
 {